Infectious complications of hip arthroplasty

-Keywords:diagnostic criteria, instability of components, periprosthetic infection, revision prosthetics, surgical practice
+Keywords:components instability, diagnostic criteria, infectious diseases, periprosthetic infection, revision prosthetics, surgical practice

 Afzal, I., Radha, S., Smoljanovi?, T., Stafford, G. H., Twyman, R., & Field, R. E. (2019).
 Validation of revision data for total hip and knee replacements undertaken at a high volume orthopaedic centre against data held on the National Joint Registry.
 Journal of orthopaedic surgery and research, 14(1), 1-6.